ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 | Image | `ibmcloud is image` | [List all images](/docs/vpc?topic=vpc-vpc-reference#images-list)|
 | Keys | `ibmcloud is keys` | [List all keys](/docs/vpc?topic=vpc-vpc-reference#keys) |
 | Placement groups | `ibmcloud is placement-groups` | [List all placement groups](/docs/vpc?topic=vpc-vpc-reference#placement-groups-list) |
-{: caption="Table 1.
-Required instance template details" caption-side="bottom"}
+{: caption="Required instance template details" caption-side="bottom"}

 Use the following commands to determine the required information for creating an instance template.